AlexsLemonade/reproducible-research/instructor_notes/06_script-content-and-stitching.md

   * option setting & error checking
   * constants (note that in this case these are set after options)

-* During the above (notably option setting) demonstrate usage of the r script
+* During the above (notably option setting) demonstrate usage of the R script
   * Point out optparse section, showing section for each flag
   * Show the help feature you get for free with options: